 This course provides a basic study of the principles of management.
 Topics include planning, organizing, staffing, directing, and controlling, with emphasis on practical business applications.
+This is a CORE course.

 BUS 279.
 SMALL BUSINESS MANAGEMENT (3-0-3)

 This course provides an overview of the creation and operation of a small business.
 Topics include buying a franchise, starting a business, identifying capital resources, understanding markets, managing customer credit, managing accounting systems, budgeting systems, inventory systems, purchasing insurance, and the importance of appropriate legal counsel.